WolfDen133/MiniNEA/Game/Docs/MiniNEA Documentation.md

 >
 > This part was one of the most hard parts of this project as it has a lot of calculations that have to pe perfect inorder for it to work.
 > I went through many stages of development, finding many different bugs with the calculations, it took me just over a day to perfect this code
-> Inserting the code below impliments Collision Detection for the Floors and Player
+> Inserting the code below implements Collision Detection for the Floors and Player
 > ```csharp
 >        float dimensionOffsetY = _parent.Dimensions.Y / 2;
 >        float dimensionOffsetX = _parent.Dimensions.X / 2;